cm090/banner-auto-register/README.md

 6. Click the green save button and you're finished.
 3-5 minutes before your registration time, visit the PIN entry page and BAR will do the rest

 ## Notes and Recommendations
+- Your success with BAR may vary.
+Version 8 of program was tested in early 2022 with a high success rate
 - Make sure BAR is working **before** registration.
 Do this by visiting the PIN entry page.
 You won't be able to register, but BAR is working if the page randomly refreshes while you're on it
 - You can check the developer console for messages or errors.
 Press the keys `Ctrl` + `Shift` + `I` or `F12` to open the tool and click on the console tab.
 Messages from BAR should appear when the program is running
 - Have a backup method just in case something goes wrong.
 I recommend using <a href="https://autohotkey.com" target="_blank">AutoHotKey</a>